kateharborne/SimSpin/README.md

 <p>&nbsp;</p>

-v2.4.x - A package for producing mock observations:
+v2.5.0 - A package for producing mock observations:

 SimSpin allows you to take a simulation of a galaxy and produce a data cube in the style of an Integral Field Spectroscopy (IFS) instrument.
+You can find the live documentation for this code at the following [website](https://kateharborne.github.io/SimSpin/).

 A mock observation is produced using three simple steps:

 1. Read in your particle data and produce the relevant spectra using the `make_simspin_file` function.
 2. Setup the observation by defining your `telescope` and `observing_strategy`.